IPS-Eye-White

 A Population Registration?

-In Luke 2:1-2, Luke says that when Mary was pregnant, a census was carried out by having everyone return to their place of origin to be counted.
+In Luke 2:1-2, Luke says that at the time Mary was pregnant, a census was carried out by having everyone return to their place of origin to be counted.

 And everyone was on his way to register for the census, each to his own city.
 Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David which is called Bethlehem, because he was of the house and family of David, (Luke 2:3-4 NASB)